arildojr7/iris-mock/docs/getting-started/configure-gradle.md

 !!! note ""

-    Since iris mock uses the new `Transform API`, it only works on AGP 4.2.0+
+    Since IrisMock uses the new `Transform API`, it only works on AGP 4.2.0+